learn-co-curriculum/phase-0-html-validation/README.md

 In this case, it's letting us know that our error is on line 10, from column 34-38.
-Line numbers will become very important in troubleshooting errors, in Javascript and CSS as well as HTML.
-These error messages can serve as a roadmap to us, and help us troubleshoot much more efficiently.
+Line numbers will become very important in troubleshooting errors, in JavaScript and CSS as well as HTML.
+These error messages can serve as a road map to us, and help us troubleshoot much more efficiently.

 ### A Valid HTML Experience  Now, let's see what a valid HTML file returns